Custom Healthcare CRM Development: Features, Cost & Compliance Checklist [2026 Guide]

 3. AI-Powered Analytics & Predictive Insights

-AI helps in analysing the patient data to identify risks, forecast appointment no-shows, and detect engagement patterns.
+AI in CRM helps in analyzing the patient data to identify risks, forecast appointment no-shows, and detect engagement patterns.
 This helps care teams act actively and personalize communication for better patient outcomes.

 4. Intelligent Appointment & Care Flow Automation